KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Outdated: Found `/_/husky.sh` in file `pre-commit`: Since husky v9 you may not need this anymore.
 4. Typo: Found `Magic Mirror` in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
+7. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-7. Recommendation: Found `"node-fetch"` in file `StatusPageService.test.ts`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `StatusPageService.test.ts`: Replace it with built-in fetch.
-8. Recommendation: Found `"node-fetch"` in file `StatusPageService.ts`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `StatusPageService.ts`: Replace it with built-in fetch.
-9. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-SteamPlaytime by buxxi](https://github.com/buxxi/MMM-SteamPlaytime)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-stib2 by bendardenne](https://github.com/bendardenne/MMM-stib2)